schnapsen-game/ssp_demo/readme.md

 * [X] Setup docker composer, to build up and describe the architecture.
 * [X] Make development friendly docker images for javascript.
 * [ ] Node.js services: hide the node_modules on the host from the container's code in development mode.
+* [ ] Configure an init system for production code in containers.

 Devops architecture, external elements
 * [ ] Integrate a noSQL database / redis to the architecture --> make all the services stateless.